ComplianceAsCode/content/example/README.md

 Follow these steps to create a new product in the project:

-1. Create a new folder in the root directory which will holds the files related to your new product.
+1. Create a new folder in the root directory which will hold the files related to your new product.
 To illustrate the process we will use the name `custom6` which basically means that the product is called `custom` and the major version is `6`.
 <pre>
 cd content
 mkdir custom6